-Luc Zipkin serves as the Founder and President of the Executive Board of Young Pilots USA, and is responsible for the organization and management of national-scale operations, also serving as President of YP Chapter No. 6. in East Haddam, CT.
-He first got involved in aviation through his father, who got his pilot's license as a teenager and started an air charter business.
+Luc Zipkin serves as the Founder and President of the Executive Board of Young Pilots USA, and is responsible for the organization and management of national-scale operations, also serving as President of Chapter 6 in East Haddam, CT.
+He first got involved in aviation through his father, who got his pilot's license as a teenager.

-As a pilot, Luc holds a Student Pilot License with a third-class special issuance medical and is qualified as PIC to fly the Schweizer SGS 2-33A and Piper J3C-65 Cub.
-He has over 100 hours of total time and has flown 15 different types of aircraft, including multi-engine and turbine aircraft, seaplanes, gliders, and warbirds.
+As a pilot, he started out in gliders and mostly flies old taildraggers.
+He has over 350 hours of total time across 19 types and is a Commercial Pilot with ASEL and Instrument ratings.
 As the pilot of the Cross-Country Cub flight, he is one of the youngest people to ever fly solo across the United States, and the youngest to do it solo in a Piper Cub.
-His most significant accomplishment in aviation is actually on the part of air traffic controllers, who succeeded when nobody could in putting him at a loss for words.

 Luc lives in Middlebury, CT with his parents and brother Ben– all pilots themselves –when not in the air or away in college.